(Fixed): 'Add-Apt-Repository Command Not Found' Error on Ubuntu/Debian

 Keep in mind that certain software packages are not included in the default repositories.
 Developers have created their own to make the installation process easy.
 This is when this command is used.

-For example; Wine is a known yet popular package for running non-Linux software there on a Linux system, but through default repositories, the latest version is not available.
+For example; Wine is a known yet popular package for running non-Linux software on a Linux system, but the latest version is unavailable through default repositories.

-To get its latest version; you need to first give permission to it:
+To get its latest version; you need to first permit it:

 sudo apt-add-repository ‘deb https://dl.winehq.org/wine-builds/ubuntu/ bionic main’